 On the traditional Christian Calendar, there are a few seasons that invite Christians of all denominations and traditions to step into the life of Jesus, thus making Him the center.
-This year, we are focusing on the Day-by-Day process of becoming more like Jesus.
-As Jesus journeyed daily towards the Cross, so do we journey towards Him daily.
-We'll sing this song each week as we gather together as a celebration of the patience of God for us and our slow, yet purposeful transformation.
+This year, we are continuing our journey through the Book of John on Sundays, but emphasizing spiritual practices of repentance and renewal through our Lent Guide (found below).

 For those of you new to the Lenten season, let me invite you to do a few things:

-First, heed Jesus' invitation to follow Him.
-Throughout the Gospels you find Jesus inviting people of all races, ages, and genders to follow closely to Him as He traveled throughout the region spreading the Good News.
-As He did, thousands would come to Him with their needs, and occasionally, He'd meet them.
+First, heed Jesus' invitation to follow Him into the desert (Matthew 4.1-11).
+It was there that He defeated the devil through resisting temptation, just before entering public ministry where Jesus invited people of all races, ages, and genders to follow closely to Him.
+As a result, thousands would come to Him with their needs, and occasionally, He'd meet them.
 Lent is a season of bringing our needs to Jesus and pleading with Him to meet them, according to His mercy.

 Lent is my favorite time of year, and there is good reason.
 The intentionality of the six weeks before Easter are difficult, but it makes Resurrection Day that much more sweet.
 After all, there is no Easter Sunday without Good Friday and Silent Saturday.
 Pain always produces joy, if we'll let it.
 And it is to that end, that I now invite you to follow Jesus, sacrificing simple pleasures, and remembering the suffering which Jesus endured on our behalf through this beautiful season of Lent.